pawurb/node-postgres-wiki/pg.md

 #### pg.defaults.host

 The default host if a host is not provided to the individual __Client__ instance.
 Can be a domain name, ip address, or path to unix socket folder.
-Default value is `null`
+Default value is `localhost`

 #### pg.defaults.port